Updated On: 21 May, 2025

 Don’t: Forget to trickle this framework down to mid-level managers too.

-Have a friend, old boss, family member with great leadership experience?
+Have a friend, old boss, or family member with excellent leadership experience?

 “It’s good to learn from mistakes but it’s even better to learn from other people’s mistakes.”

-Having someone to turn to who has ‘been there done that’ can add depth to your perspective and help you make decisions that will work out better in the long term.
+Having someone to turn to who has ‘been there and done that can add depth to your perspective and help you make decisions that will work out better in the long term.

 Don’t: Take their advice word for word unless it applies to you – absorb & adapt.

-This isn’t the easy or quick way, but it’s important that the people in your firm feel included in decisions that affect them.
+This isn’t the easy or quick way, but it’s essential that the people in your firm feel included in decisions that affect them.

 First, it ensures that you make decisions that will be adhered to.